hydpy-dev/hydpy/hydpy/docs/rst/HydPy-Dam.rst

 All application models are tested and ready for use.
-However, please note that some improvements in style and structure (e.g. changes in some variable names) might be necessary for the future.
+However, please note that some improvements in style and structure (e.g. changes in some variable names) might be necessary in the future.
 At the moment, it is a little hard to pick the correct application model.
 We will have to find a way to prevent selecting a suitable model from becoming too hard when the collection of application models grows.
-For the moment, the following overview over the first five application models might be helpful:
+For the moment, the following overview of the first five application models might be helpful:

 ================================================================= ==== ==== ==== ==== ====